diefenbach/pyramid_epfl/docs/beginner/users/tutorial/tutorial_2.rst

 The only thing missing here, is the event handler method for the open_details event of the notes_link_list which can be copied from step one over here.
 It's up to you if you want to.

 In the next step, we create a simple login dialog to demonstrate rights management in EPFL.
+You can have a look of the complete file of this step at https://github.com/solute/pyramid_epfl/blob/master/solute/epfl/scaffolds/epfl_tutorial_scaffold/epfl_tutorial/views/second_step.py